ivansantosbom/MoonWalker/README.md

 #How to Use it ?

+Moonwalker RANGE HASH160

+example:
-Moonwalker.exe 80000:FFFFF 18ZMbwUFLMHoZBbfpCjUJQTCMCbktshgpe
+Moonwalker.exe 80000:FFFFF 74b1e012be1521e5d8d75e745a26ced845ea3d37

-Just this !
+Actually this is Single GPU Version !

+Benchmarks are welcome !